-The 2022 Festival of Combustion features live music throughout the day and evening from local and regional artists along with tethered hot air balloon rides with views over the beautiful Monongahela Valley! (weather permitting) The evening festivities also include flame performances, an evening iron pour, a host of arts activities, and a one-of-a-kind fireworks display over the Carrie Blast Furnaces National Historic Landmark beginning at dusk.
+The 2023 Festival of Combustion on October 7, 2023 features live music throughout the day and evening from local and regional artists, along with flame performances, an evening iron pour, a host of arts activities, and a one-of-a-kind fireworks display over the Carrie Blast Furnaces National Historic Landmark!

-Don’t miss Pittsburgh’s own Bindley Hardware Company and their mix of alt-country and folk-inspired tunes.
+Don’t miss Pittsburgh’s own Bindley Hardware Co. and their mix of alt-country and folk-inspired tunes.

 4:15 – 5:45 p.m.